 Dear Trinity College, Cambridge,

-I refer to your request dated 20th March.
-I am the Freedom of Information Officer at Trinity College, Cambridge.
+I refer to you request dated 10th February 2019, I am the Freedom of Information Officer at Trinity College, Cambridge.

 Should you have any queries or complaints about this reply you may write to the Junior Bursar, Mr E Knapp at Trinity College, Cambridge.
 Any complaint should be in writing and should set out clearly the grounds for such complaint.
 Should you not be satisfied with the outcome, you have the right of appeal to the information commissioner.